gislain1993/mec2-Dokumentation/docs/getting_started.md

 })();
 ```

-`model.draw(g)` applies the model to a `g2` command queue which is then rendered onto the canvas in the defined context at the top of the code.
+`model.draw(g)` applies the model to a `g2` command queue which is then rendered into the canvas in the defined context at the top of the code.

 Inside the `render` queue the `model.timer` is advanced one sixtieth of a second each iteration by calling `model.tick(1/60)`.
 Assuming a 60hz Monitor is used (or at least requestAnimationFrame operates in 60hz) this results in a convenient mapping to real time.